Rapid Arctic meltdown in Siberia alarms scientists

 The melting of snow and ice earlier in the spring exposes darker land surfaces and ocean waters.
 This switches these areas from being net reflectors of incoming solar radiation to heat absorbers, which further increases land and sea temperatures.
 That means more warmth in the air, more melting of snow and ice, and drying of vegetation in a way that creates more fuel for wildfires.

 What happens in the Arctic matters for the rest of the globe.
-Greenland ice melt is already the biggest contributor to sea level rise worldwide, studies show.
-The loss of Arctic sea ice is also thought to be leading to more extreme weather patterns far outside the Arctic, in a complex series of ripple effects that may be partly responsible for extreme heat and precipitation events that have claimed thousands of lives in recent years.
+Greenland ice melt is already the biggest contributor to sea-level rise worldwide, studies show.
+The loss of Arctic sea ice is also thought to be leading to more-

+extreme weather patterns far outside the Arctic, in a complex series of ripple effects that may be partly responsible for extreme heat and precipitation events that have claimed thousands of lives in recent years.

-The fires that have erupted in Siberia this summer have been massive, sending plumes of smoke that have covered a swath of land spanning about 1,000 miles at times.
-While much of the fire activity has occurred in the Sakha Republic, known for such blazes, scientists are observing more fires burning further north, above the Arctic Circle, in peatlands and tundra.
+The fires that have erupted in Siberia this summer have been massive, sending out plumes of smoke that have covered a swath of land spanning about 1,000 miles at times.
+While much of the fire activity has occurred in the Sakha Republic, known for such blazes, scientists are observing more fires farther north, above the Arctic Circle, in peatlands and tundra.

 “This seems to be a new pattern,” said Jessica McCarty, a researcher at Miami University in Ohio.
 In past years, fires “were sparse if not unheard of in these regions.”